UPDATE: Introduction to Researching Foreign Law

 - The Index to Foreign Legal Periodicals (IFLP) is also available at large law libraries.
 Most periodicals indexed in this database are in languages other than English, but many articles have English abstracts.
 Moreover, because the index terms are in English, researchers can identify relevant articles even if they do not speak the language of the articles.

-- Westlaw and Lexis databases of full-text law review articles can be an excellent tool for finding citations to foreign laws, cases, and other documents, if you have access.
+- Westlaw and Lexis databases of full-text law review articles can be an excellent tool for finding citations to foreign laws, cases, and other documents.

-- World Legal Information Institute (WorldLII).
-WorldLII provides a single search facility for databases located on the following Legal Information Institutes: AustLII; BAILII; CanLII; HKLII; LII (Cornell); IndLII, PacLII, and SAFLII.
+- World Legal Information Institute (WorldLII): WorldLII provides a single search facility for databases of court decisions, laws, and regulations from numerous countries (mostly English-speaking).
 This site is a good first stop in a search for law online.
-The "Catalog" page is arranged by country.
+The "Countries" page is arranged by jurisdiction.

 - The Guide to Law Online, prepared by the U.S. Law Library of Congress, is a free annotated guide to sources of information worldwide on government and law.